clockworkengineer/bencode/library/README.md

 # bencode_lib

 A Rust library for parsing, constructing, and converting Bencode data.
-In addition to round‑tripping Bencode, it can render parsed data to JSON, YAML, and XML.
+In addition to round‑tripping Bencode, it can render parsed data to JSON, YAML, XML, and TOML.

 Bencode is a compact serialization format commonly used by BitTorrent.
 It supports four types: integers, byte strings, lists, and dictionaries.